 While ESG is increasingly in demand, its true merit rests in investment excellence

-Engagement is an integral part of our municipal investment process, as it allows us to better evaluate environmental, social and governance (ESG) factors for issuers.
+At Breckinridge, we believe engagement provides us with an opportunity to gain a deeper understanding of environmental, social and governance (ESG) factors matters pertaining to an industry, sector or an issuer.
 We believe that prudent credit analysis requires an evaluation of both traditional credit measures and ESG factors, rather than relying on public ratings.

 Breckinridge invests in a wide variety of municipal bond issuers on behalf of our clients.
 Given our large coverage universe, we engage with a subset of our holdings to learn about broader trends in the municipal market that may be applicable for issuers across a municipal sector.

 By having direct conversations with municipal leadership, we can ask questions that have emerged from our research efforts and gain a below-the-surface understanding of borrowers.
 Engagement is one of our most valuable tools for getting an authentic view of a borrower’s ESG performance (see Expanding Impact through Engagement).

 2018 Engagement Calls: In-Depth Discussions on City Sustainability Initiatives

 In 2018, we engaged with 27 cities to learn more about their sustainability initiatives and the importance of their initiatives.
 Cities selected for engagement were on our research team’s coverage list and fulfilled at least one of the following objectives: